 “I just can’t listen to it now,” Walt says.
 “We recorded it to get people to our live gigs more than anything!”

-In March this year, a new EP recorded at Christchurch’s Orange Studios hit.
+In March this year their debut album, recorded at Christchurch’s Orange Studios was released.
 In a refreshing retro twist ‘The Butlers’ was a limited edition vinyl package that includes a discography around who the band is in more detail, and the background to each song.
 As epic as the idea is, a stampede was a high possibility with only 100 of them available.